How does Middle English grammar work?

 Who are you? & Middle / Old English Resources

 I use an old (1933) edition of The Poetical Works of Chaucer, edited by Robinson and published by Houghton Mifflin.
-More to date, the Norton Critical and Riverside editions have the original text with commentary, whereas many versions (like the popular Penguin edition) are actually translations of Chaucer.
-Penguin Classics does offer a version with the original spelling, however.
+More to date, the Norton Critical and Riverside editions have the original text with commentary, whereas many popular versions are actually translations of Chaucer.
+Penguin does offer a version with the original spelling, however.

 Good Middle English course books are hard to find.
 A Book of Middle English teaches basic grammar & pronunciation, and has plenty of reading exercises from 1100-1400 AD.
 If you're somewhat of a linguist at heart, try An Introduction to Middle English.

-Teach Yourself Old English is a great course for beginners looking to read even older material like Beowulf.
+Teach Yourself Old English is one of the few self-study courses for beginners looking to read even older material like Beowulf.

 The Germanic Languages, edited by König and Van Der Auerwa, has a detailed article on Old and Middle English, as well as one on the modern language, with overviews on phonology, morphology, lexis, syntax and historical comparative info.
 If all that means nothing to you, best to move on.